Student Loan Options and Financial Aid

 To apply for Federal Direct Loans (Subsidized, Unsubsidized and/or PLUS loans), you must complete and submit the Free Application for Federal Student Aid (FAFSA), and include JCU's School Code, G33293, on the application.
 Once completed, a copy of the Student Aid Report (SAR) is sent directly to the Office of Financial Aid, electronically.

-New FAFSA application must be submitted for each year of study before any Federal Student Aid can be awarded.
-You may begin to fill out your FAFSA for the upcoming academic year on October 1st.
+A new FAFSA application must be submitted for each year of study before any Federal Student Aid can be awarded.
+The application for the 2024-2025 academic year will open in December 2023.

 - June 1st: FAFSA applications due